dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 Shell-based apps will use the dependency injection container to create objects during navigation.

- Shell's `Routing.RegisterRoute` method associated a route path to a `View`:
+Shell's `Routing.RegisterRoute` method associated a route path to a <xref:Microsoft.Maui.Controls.View>:

 ```csharp
 Routing.RegisterRoute("Filter", typeof(MyItemPage));